Directory of data fields (new item UI)

 Gross weight in grams

-Enter the variation’s gross weight in grams or kilograms.
+Enter the variation gross weight in grams.

 Background info: For individually packaged variations, the gross weight is the weight of the variation including packaging.
 The value is used to calculate shipping packages and weight-based shipping costs.